MehmetMHY/cc-groq-proxy/README.md

 ## Features

-- **Universal Groq Model Support**: Works with any text-based model on Groq (Kimi K2, Llama, Mixtral, etc.)
+- **Universal Groq Model Support**: Works with any text-based model on Groq (OpenAI OSS, Kimi K2, Llama, etc)
 - **Interactive Model Selection**: Uses `fzf` to browse and select from available Groq models
 - **Token Limit Configuration**: Choose from 4096 to 1,048,576 tokens in 1024 increments
 - **Detailed Logging**: View input/output content and token usage for debugging